harshvardhan/SgMobileData/README.md

 #### ResultFragment
 Allows you to browse through the yearly records of Mobile data consumption in Singapore.
 Each result from API call is kept in the database in `Result` table.
+The API results are cached in the Room database, hence the subsequent request calls to the API are served from Room database.

 **NOTE** The UI currently loads all `Results` items at once, which would not